 Homeschooling can be isolating.

 Homeschooling can be isolating.
-It wasn’t for me in the early years because I was such a social butterfly.
+It shouldn’t be and doesn’t have to be but eventually it became that way due to my life circumstances.
+In the early years, homeschooling was the opposite of isolating as I was a social butterfly!
 I created support groups.
 I made them happen.
 But after several moves, I became so tired and heart sick from moving that my emotions were wearied and I was empty.
 I just didn’t have it in me anymore to go out and make groups happen nor even to attend any that were already in existence.
 The constant moving really took its toll on me, physically, emotionally and mentally.

 I always felt like it was a little better for John.
 It wasn’t better for him at all but it was different.
 He went out to work everyday and interacted with different people.
 Sure, they weren’t close friends or confidante’s but he would get out and away from the hurting drama and away from (what felt like) the constant scrutinisation of online, homeschool friends.

 I will not blame homeschooling because I love the concept of home education.
 I cannot blame the Defence Force because it isn’t the DF’s fault.
 However, the combination of the two shaped my life so that it became the perfect environment for severe depression to set in.

 So, homeschooling + defence life + prodigal youngster = Deeply Depressed Susan.